Copyright and reuse

 If you would like to purchase a very high resolution image for a commercial project, exhibition, or publication, please see our Rights and Reproductions page and complete an Image Request Form.

-In 2014, the Smithsonian Libraries, with guidance from the Smithsonian’s Office of General Counsel, created a workflow to research the copyright status of monographs (“Class A” materials) published in the United States between 1923 and 1977.
+In 2014, the Smithsonian Libraries, created a workflow to research the copyright status of monographs (“Class A” materials) published in the United States between 1923 and 1977.
 The general process involves:

 - Evaluation of the physical copy and the catalog record.